naufraghi/git-svn-clone-externals/README.md

 The main difference between this and other alternative scripts is that this one starts from an svn checkout to discover the externals.

+The package comes with some utility command to manage a nested `git-svn` clone:

+- `git-svn-dcommit` and `git-svn-rebase`: as `git svn <command>` but with automatic `stash save` and `stash pop`
+- `git-svn-outgoing`: shows a diff of dcommit'able commits

+All scripts are offering a `--recursive` option.

 Installation
 ------------